-Here is an example of my block schedule.
-Use this as a reference and guide to help you design your own for you are your family.
+Here is an example of my block schedule a couple years ago.
+You can use this as a reference and guide to help you design your own for you are your family.

 An important thing to remember is that this type of schedule is designed to be used for the whole week, or at least Monday through Friday.
 Weekends are always very different so its ok to not follow your block schedule during that time, you just don’t want a different block schedule for every day of the week if you can help it.
 All that will do is be overwhelming and will make it hard to keep track of.

 For more information or a more detailed ‘How To’ on this specific kind of block scheduling system, you can check out Jordan Page’s video tutorial!